 adolescent, and puberty and growth are completed1.6 mcg/kg

-In adolescents who’ve completed puberty and growth, their doctor may adjust their dosage during treatment as needed.
+In adolescents who’ve completed puberty and growth, doctors may adjust their dosage during treatment as needed.

 Below are answers to a few important questions about Synthroid dosages.